Lake District: General

-The precise extent of the Lake District was not defined traditionally, but is slightly larger than that of the National Park, the total area of which is about 2362 km2.
+The precise extent of the Lake District is undefined, but it is sometimes considered to be slightly larger than that of the National Park, whose total area is about 2362 km2.
 The park extends just over 51 km from east to west and nearly 64 km from north to south, with areas such as the Lake District Peninsulas to the south lying outside the National Park.